 Why is Dog Food Bad for Cats?

 Cats and dogs have different nutritional needs and dietary requirements.
 Dog food is missing a lot of the nutrition that cats need in order to remain healthy and active.

 Cats are obligate carnivores, meaning they need to consume nutrients only found in meat.
 Dogs are omnivores, meaning they can digest meat, grains, and vegetables to obtain their essential needs.
 For this reason, a canine’s food isn’t solely focused on meat.
 While their food may look and smell similar, there’s actually a big difference in the ingredients and nutrients.

 What Ingredients Are in Cat Food?

 Another mandatory ingredient for cats is taurine since cats don’t produce enough of this amino acid on their own.
 A diet deficient in taurine leads to heart disease and retinal degeneration in cats, so most cat food has included taurine for the past few decades.
-Research has shown that the minimum daily taurine requirement for adult cats was about 10 mg per body weight/day is sufficient.
+Research has shown that the minimum daily taurine requirement for adult cats of about 10 mg per kg body weight/day is sufficient.